 Avoiding alcohol.
 Heavy alcohol use can damage the liver.
 Once the liver is damaged, even a small amount of alcohol can cause problems.

 Medications.
-These may be given to treat causes of cirrhosis, such as infection or a bile duct blockage.
+These may be given to treat some causes of cirrhosis, such as infection or a bile duct blockage.
 If needed, medication may be used to improve blood clotting.
 And medication can be given if your immune system is attacking the liver or bile ducts.

 Treating symptoms.
 Cirrhosis can cause swelling in the abdomen and legs.
 A low-salt diet can help relieve this symptom.
 So can taking “water pills” (diuretics).